Anchorsify/Anchorsify.github.io/_projects/MedicalJutsu.md

 - Speed: 18, Delay 8
 - Requires: Chakra Scalpel

 Effects: This cures any poisons a person may be suffering from.
 Most parasites and chemical toxins can also be excised this way.
 Despite its name, however, it is not able to actually cure diseases or viruses.
+You may use this technique on yourself.

 #### --( Kyouka Shohou: Chakura Chuunyuu - Strengthening Prescription: Chakra Injection )--
 Originaly developed as a kinjutsu, the version used by medics today is a safer (though still by no means safe) derivative.
 Using medically-altered chakra, an individual can be greatly, if temporarily, strengthened.
 Unfortunately, they are burning their proverbial candle at both ends when under the effects of this technique.